SkoolNotes/Taproot/2020HIST201/KBhHIST201UnitOneEssayJack.md

 ## Claim Synthesis
 ### Development phase – How and So-What
-- *Conservative nations such as the Holy Roman Empire*
+- *Countries such as the Holy Roman Empire *
 	- 1) How to quantify conservatism?
 2) How to quantify the "upper hand"?
 		- The Holy Roman Empire
 			- "A ruler committed to such absolute values found it impossible to compromise, let alone to manipulate, his bargaining position." => Conservatism lead them directly to not compromise
 		-

 	- So what (local), THING THAT ATTACKS THE RELEVANCE OF CLAIM TOWARDS THE BROADER PICTURE
 - *CLAIM*